CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_structure.rst.txt

   The size reserved for each name in :code:`child_names` is given by :code:`name_len`.
   The array :code:`child_names` should be dimensioned at least (:code:`name_len * max_ret`).
   Since node names are limited to a length of :code:`CGIO_MAX_NAME_LENGHT` (32), :code:`name_len` should be at least 32 to ensure the returned names are not truncated.
   In C, an additional byte should be added to :code:`name_len` allow for the terminating :code:`'0'` for each name.
-If successfull, the function returns 0; the actual number of returned names is given by :code:`num_ret`, and the array of names in :code:`child_names`.
+If successful, the function returns 0; the actual number of returned names is given by :code:`num_ret`, and the array of names in :code:`child_names`.
 In C, the names are '0'-terminated within each name field.
 In Fortran, any unused space is padded with blanks (space character).

 cgio_children_ids